-- Adverse industrial impacts on salmon populations (agriculture, aquaculture, forestry, mining and other sources) - Illegal marine and freshwater fisheries - Loss of salmon habitat (varies between provinces) - Funding is available to community groups from other public trust funds in some provinces but not in others
+- Adverse industrial impacts on salmon populations (agriculture, aquaculture, forestry, mining and other sources). - · Illegal marine and freshwater fisheries. - Loss of salmon habitat (varies between provinces). - Funding is available to community groups from other public trust funds in some province but not others.